 \subsection{Model Alignment}

 For humans, some prototypes and activations do not look similar (see Section~\ref{ssssec:chall:proto:quality:sim}, and Figure~\ref{fig:overview}).
-The similarity of prototypes is computed in latent space, which does not guarantee fidelity~\cite{Xu-Darme_2023_Sanitycheckspatch}), and it remains unclear what the similarity score represents: Is the color important or the shape?
+The similarity of prototypes is computed in latent space, which does not guarantee fidelity~\citep{Xu-Darme_2023_Sanitycheckspatch}, and it remains unclear what the similarity score represents: Is the color important or the shape?
 Or maybe they both should be ignored?
 Furthermore, inaccuracies in the visualization of prototypes hamper interpretability~\citep{Carmichael_2024_PixelGroundedPrototypicalPart, Gautam_2023_ThislooksMore}.
-Future research should focus on metrics beyond cosine similarity, which is an unreliable metric for similarity~\cite{Steck_2024_CosineSimilarityEmbeddingsReally}.
-To explain similarities of an input to a learned prototype, natural language explanations (e.g., ``this is a bird's head with orange and blue coloring'') can be generated using vision-language models~\cite{feldhus_2023_SaliencyMaps}).
+Future research should focus on metrics beyond cosine similarity, which is an unreliable metric for similarity~\citep{Steck_2024_CosineSimilarityEmbeddingsReally}.
+To explain similarities of an input to a learned prototype, natural language explanations (e.g., ``this is a bird's head with orange and blue coloring'') can be generated using vision-language models~\citep{feldhus_2023_SaliencyMaps}.
 However, those are post-hoc rationals, not necessarily faithful to the model's internal decision process, and only show what the vision-language model ``sees'' in a prototype.
-An alternative option that is faithful to the model is to use controlled perturbations in the input space (e.g., changing the color) and assess whether the prototype would still be activated~\cite{Nauta_2021_ThisLooksThat}, or derive visualizations that capture the essence of the prototypes, such as sketching, background removal, or improved localization).
-Furthermore, disentangling the different visual features (color, shape, and texture) and learning prototypes that represent each information separately could improve the clarity of explanations~\cite{Pach_2024_LucidPPNUnambiguousPrototypical}.
+An alternative option that is faithful to the model is to use controlled perturbations in the input space (e.g., changing the color) and assess whether the prototype would still be activated~\citep{Nauta_2021_ThisLooksThat}, or derive visualizations that capture the essence of the prototypes, such as sketching, background removal, or improved localization).
+Furthermore, disentangling the different visual features (color, shape, and texture) and learning prototypes that represent each information separately could improve the clarity of explanations.
 Finally, an interesting direction would be to combine the interpretability of semantic features as used in concept-bottleneck models~\citep{Koh2000_concept-bottleneck-models} and the ``part-of'' idea of \ppms as exemplified by \cite{Wan2024_interpretable-object-recognition-semantic-prototypes} with semantically annotated prototypes.

-Research in this direction aims to improve the model's alignment with humans (\texorpdfstring{Similarity}{Similarity}) and to increase trust for using them safely in applications (\texorpdfstring{Safety and Use in Practice}{Safety and Use in Practice}).
+Research in this direction aims to improve the model's alignment with humans (\markpb~\textbf{Similarity}) and to increase trust for using them safely in applications (\markf~\textbf{Safety and Use in Practice}).
 Developing human-aligned similarity metrics would have implications beyond \ppms.